oshalygin/go-tag/README.md

 This utility depends on _you_ having the right credentials set.

-Additionally, this utility only works with Node.js projects, namely projects with a `package.json` file.
+Additionally, this utility only works with Node.js projects(for now), namely projects with a `package.json` file.
 The reason for this is because the application looks into this configuration file to determine what tag version to set.

-In the future, tagging will be much more automated.
+In the future, tagging will extend to other languages and frameworks.

 # License